dgamba/betacool/README.md

 - didn't find the source code of the grafical interface.
 Will need to live with the binaries stored in BOLIDE folder for the time being.
 -

+## Modifications to the source code
+- in a few files renamed the variable "gamma" to "gammaRel" to avoid re-definition of standard funciton in <math.h> which gives error compiling for MacOSX
+- introduced a new "warning.h" and "warning.cpp" files containing "Warning()" function implementation which was duplicated in other source files
+- adjusted case of a few *.cpp files to be consistent with relative *.h files